IdealisticAI/Documentation/README.md

 > description

 ## Time Access
-##### Time access sets limits on when employees, positions, or the company can perform certain actions.
+##### Time access sets limits on when employees, positions or the company can perform certain actions.
 ### Managing the company's time access
 > description
 ### Managing a position's time access